marcelauliano/MitoHiFi/README.md

 Folder **potential_contigs** will contain a folder for each contig present in parsed_blast.txt.
 Within each contig folder you will find the circularized and annotated mitosequence for that contig.

+Folder **final_mitogenome_choice** will contain a few files, the most important one being

+- all_mitogenomes.rotated.aligned.fa - this is an aligment of all the mithocondrial sequences assembled by the pipeline.
+Its possible you will find heteroplasmy in your sample, in which case you will have more than one version of the final mito represented.
+The pipeline chooses a final consensus by a majority rule, using cdhit-est to cluster sequenvces at a 80% identitty and chosing the largest one in that cluster as the final.
+If you want to study heteroplasmy of your sample, please investigate the *all_mitogenomes.rotated.aligned.fa* file further, and all the results in the **potential_contigs** folder.

+## Important parameter to change and test

+The parameter **-p**